Green job

-Green jobs (green-collar jobs, sustainability jobs, eco jobs or environmental jobs) are, according to the United Nations Environment Program, "work in agricultural, manufacturing, research and development (R&D), administrative, and service activities that contribute(s) substantially to preserving or restoring environmental quality.
+Green jobs, also referred to as green-collar jobs, sustainability jobs, eco jobs, or environmental jobs are, according to the United Nations Environment Program, "work in agricultural, manufacturing, research and development (R&D), administrative, and service activities that contribute(s) substantially to preserving or restoring environmental quality.
 Specifically, but not exclusively, this includes jobs that help to protect ecosystems and biodiversity; reduce energy, materials, and water consumption through high efficiency strategies; de-carbonize the economy; and minimize or altogether avoid generation of all forms of waste and pollution."
 The environmental sector has the dual benefit of mitigating environmental challenges as well as helping economic growth.

-Green jobs, according to the U.S. Bureau of Labor Statistics, are classified as, "jobs in business that produce goods or services that benefit the environment or conserve natural resources" or "jobs in which workers' duties involve making their establishment's production processes more environmentally friendly or use fewer natural resources".
-The Bureau of Labor Statistics categorizes green jobs into the following: water conservation, sustainable forestry, biofuels, geothermal energy, environmental remediation, sustainability, energy auditors, recycling, electric vehicles, solar power, and wind energy.
+According to the U.S. Bureau of Labor Statistics, green jobs are classified as, "jobs in business that produce goods or services that benefit the environment or conserve natural resources" or "jobs in which workers' duties involve making their establishment's production processes more environmentally friendly or use fewer natural resources".
+The Bureau of Labor Statistics has established a classification system for green jobs, encompassing a wide range of environmental-focused occupations.
+These include water conservation, sustainable forestry, biofuels, geothermal energy, environmental remediation, sustainability, energy auditors, recycling, electric vehicles, solar power, and wind energy.

-These definitions include jobs which seek to use or develop renewable forms of energy (i.e. wind, hydropower, geothermal, landfill gas and municipal solid waste) as well as increase their efficiency.
+These definitions include jobs which seek to use or develop renewable energy sources (i.e. wind, hydropower, geothermal, landfill gas and municipal solid waste) as well as increase their efficiency.
 Under the green jobs domain education, training, and public awareness are also included.
 These jobs seek to enforce regulations, support education, and increase public influence for the benefit of the environment.